axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

 .. warning::
-   Don’t confuse the process search with the global Axon.ivy Portal search which you find in the
+   Don’t confuse the process search with the global Axon Ivy Portal search which you find in the
    header area of the Portal.